 Puppy Power Hour Socializiation

-This fun play class is for puppies under 4 months and their parents who really want to get a good start on positive socialization.
-This class is exclusively for those enrolled in our Puppy Primary and Puppy Prodigy programs.
-This is a drop in class so you can start any time before 16 weeks and come to as many or little as you like.
+This fun play group is for puppies under 4 months and their parents who really want to get a good start on positive socialization.
+This class is exclusively for those enrolled in our Puppy Primary, Private training, Puppy Prodigy or virtual puppy programs.
+This is a drop off class (currently until restrictions are lifted) so you can start any time before 16 weeks and come to as many or little as you like.
 The critical period for socialization ends at 12-16 weeks of age and it is recommended that new pet parents get started on classes for safe socialization as soon as possible after bringing their new puppy home.
-Well behaved children are encouraged to attend.
-Classes are held at

 My puppy only has one set of vaccinations.
 Can we still attend?

 Yes, puppies can attend anywhere from 9 - 16 weeks of age with only one set of vaccinations.
 Maintaining that vaccination schedule is important, but early socialization is critical.
 See what the AVSAB position statement on early socialization here.